luluzhou1/alinush.github.io/_includes/refs.md

 [^ABCP23e]: **VSS from Distributed ZK Proofs and Applications**, by Shahla Atapoor and Karim Baghery and Daniele Cozzo and Robi Pedersen, *in Cryptology ePrint Archive, Paper 2023/992*, 2023, [[URL]](https://eprint.iacr.org/2023/992)

+[^ABGplus06]: **Accelerated Verification of ECDSA Signatures**, by Antipa, Adrian and Brown, Daniel and Gallant, Robert and Lambert, Rob and Struik, René and Vanstone, Scott, *in Selected Areas in Cryptography*, 2006

 [^ABKplus21]: **Algebraic Adversaries in the Universal Composability Framework**, by Michel Abdalla and Manuel Barbosa and Jonathan Katz and Julian Loss and Jiayu Xu, *in Cryptology ePrint Archive, Report 2021/1218*, 2021, [[URL]](https://ia.cr/2021/1218)

 [^ABLplus19]: **DL-Extractable UC-Commitment Schemes**, by Behzad Abdolmaleki and Karim Baghery and Helger Lipmaa and Janno Siim and Michał Zając, *in Cryptology ePrint Archive, Report 2019/201*, 2019, [[URL]](https://eprint.iacr.org/2019/201)